Breville Test Kitchen

 Instructions

-- 2Cover the bowl with plastic wrap and let the dough proof in a warm place for 1 hour until doubled in size.
+- 2Cover the bowl with plastic wrap and let the dough proof in a warm place for 1 hour, or until doubled in size.

 - 3Turn the dough onto a lightly floured countertop and divide evenly into four pieces.
 Shape each piece into a smooth ball.